-How To Best Use Disney+: 8 Tips To Get The Most Out Of The Streaming Service
+How To Best Use Disney+: 9 Tips To Get The Most Out Of The Streaming Service

-To the surprise of no one, Disney+ has taken over the world ever since its November 2019 release, and that was before Disney added Frozen II to the popular streaming service in March 2020.
-With content from across Disney's different franchises and properties, there's literally something for everyone in the family.
-And with so many movies, television series, and documentaries at our fingertips, sometimes it can be too much to handle.
+To the surprise of no one, Disney+ has taken over the world ever since its November 2019 debut.
+With content from across Disney's different franchises and properties, including Star Wars and Marvel, there's literally something for everyone in the family.
+And with so many great original movies, television series, and documentaries at our fingertips, sometimes it can be too much to handle.
 Only if there were some tips and tricks to get the most out of Disney+.

 Well, have I got some good news for you.
-With an easy to navigate user interface on the multitude of devices on which Disney+ is available, getting the most out of streaming service from the "House of Mouse" is easier than anyone would have ever thought.
+With an easy to navigate user interface on the multitude of devices that support Disney+, getting the most out of streaming service from the "House of Mouse" is easier than anyone would have ever thought.

-Here are eight tips to get the most out of your Disney+ subscription (or how to get signed up if you've been on the fence).
+Here are some tips to get the most out of your Disney+ subscription (or how to get signed up if you've been on the fence).

 You Can Bundle With Hulu And ESPN+

-Disney's decision to launch Disney+ and ESPN+ when the company already had a stake in one of the premiere platforms (Hulu) was a little hard to take initially, but everything started to make sense once the media giant announced that it could better serve consumers by splitting up the three options.
+Disney's decision to launch Disney+ and ESPN+ when the company already had a stake in one of the premier platforms (Hulu) was a little hard to take initially, but everything started to make sense once the media giant announced that it could better serve consumers by splitting up the three options.
 Fans of all three streaming platforms, however, aren't out of luck as there is a bundle that includes Disney+, ESPN+, and Hulu all for one low price.

-Those wishing to get everything Disney has to offer can select the $12.99/month bundle that includes all the Disney hallmarks, live sports, and a selection of the best television shows.
-This includes the base version of Hulu, so you'll have to spend a little more if you want to go commercial-free across the board.
-Now there's nothing stopping you from watching all the 30 For 30 documentaries on ESPN+.
+The Disney+ bundle that includes ESPN+ and Hulu costs $13.99 per month (with the ad-supported Hulu subscription), or $19.99 per month (with ad-free Hulu).
+And with that price comes countless hours of great original movies, shows, and live sports.

+Sign up for the Disney+ bundle that includes Hulu and ESPN+: $13.99/month

 Don't Forget To Use The Watchlist Feature To Create Playlists

 With the abundance of animated films, live action movies, original television series, and a growing list of documentaries, it's safe to say there's an enormous amount of content to get through on Disney+.
-And just so you don't forget those titles while browsing, make sure to use the "Watchlist" feature to create a playlists of your favorite programming.
+And just so you don't forget those titles while browsing, make sure to use the "Watchlist" feature to create playlists of your favorite programming.

 To add a movie or show to your "Watchlist" simply go to the title's page and click the "+" sign.
 After that, move on and add another title to the list.
 Just don't forget about the ones you added months earlier.